How to Lose Weight in College in 2023 – 14 Proven Tips

 5. College students: learn how to cook.

 Don’t worry – you don’t need to become the next Gordon Ramsey or dedicate your life to cooking.
-But learning how to make a few meals at home not only helps you save money, but it can also help you lose weight!
+But learning how to make a few meals at home not only helps you save money, but it can also help with weight loss!

 Plus, being a good cook can make your dating life a lot better.
 Try even a week of cooking at home instead of getting fast food or hitting up the dining hall.
 You’ll be amazed at how much better you look and feel.